aricasas/raytracing-in-one-weekend/README.md

 RUSTFLAGS="-C target-cpu=native" cargo run --release
 ```

-Here's a gallery of all the scenes I've programmed in 1024 width images with 300 samples per pixel
+Here's a gallery of all the scenes I've programmed in 1024 width images with 300 samples per pixel.
+If you want to see some of these in higher quality, you can check out [this post](https://www.aricasas.com/programming/render-showcase/) in my webpage.

 ![](imgs/scenes/1.png)
 ![](imgs/scenes/2.png)